risingwavelabs/risingwave/docs/consistent-hash.md

 Note that we only show the logical sequence and aggregation of data in this illustration.
 The actual data may be separated into different SSTs in Hummock.

 Since the way that certain data are hashed to vnode is invariant, the encoding of the data will also be invariant.
 How we schedule the fragment (e.g. parallelism of the fragment) will not affect data encoding.
-That is to say, storage will not care about vnode mapping, which is determined by meta and used only by streaming.
+In other words, storage will not care about vnode mapping, which is determined by meta and used only by streaming.
 This is actually a way of decoupling compute layer and storage layer.